ansys/pystk/doc/source/api/ansys/stk/core/graphics/IKmlDocumentLoadedEventArgs.rst

 IKmlDocumentLoadedEventArgs
 ===========================

-.. py:class:: IKmlDocumentLoadedEventArgs
+.. py:class:: ansys.stk.core.graphics.IKmlDocumentLoadedEventArgs

    object

    The event is raised when a KML document has been loaded.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IKmlDocumentLoadedEventArgs

 Overview
 --------